Developing capabilities and collaborating for business innovation

 CenWest Innovate hosts a range of FREE workshops and networking events led by a team of experienced, dynamic national and international speakers.

-These events are designed to support new and existing businesses and business leaders, as well as support new entrepreneurs participating in Bathurst’s Upstairs Incubator.
+These events are designed to support new and existing businesses and business leaders.

 Subscribe to our events calendar for notifications of upcoming opportunities.